nadinedelia/CV/README.md

 ## Nadine Loepfe

-Professional Dancer and hospitality/events manager turned Junior Dev and proud student of the Makers Academy May 2020 cohort.
+Professional Dancer turned Junior Full Stack Developer Proud student of Makers Academy

+#### Why Web Development?

-I takes genuine pleasure in dissecting ideas and concepts to examine what works and what doesn’t and I'm always looking forward to solving complex problems.
+I'm an energized and creative individual who takes genuine pleasure in dissecting ideas and concepts to examine what works and what doesn’t.
+Always looking forward to solving complex problems, I'm certain that there's no better path for me to chose.

 ## Skills